 If you have the relevant content knowledge, personal qualities and passion to teach and inculcate sound moral values, you are the one we are looking for.
-If you are a university undergraduate, you are encouraged to apply during your final year of studies.
+If you are a university undergraduate, you are encouraged to apply in the early part of the final year of your studies.

 All PGDE trainees, except Physical Education teacher trainees, undergo a 16-month programme.
 All Physical Education (PE) trainees undergo a 2-year programme.